ashwinpn/Notes-on-Terraform/README.md

 - High readability.
 - Make operations more structured with terraform plan.

+Also,
+- Platfrom Agnostic - Define configuration files to manage different cloud porviders (an heterogeneous environment) without the need to curate the workflow for each different provider.

 ## Commands
 - ``` terraform plan```
 - ```terraform init```